KeysiJones/SpringBoot-Jpa-Crud/README.md

 COMMIT;

 Finally, to run this project you need to open cmd and type mvnw spring-boot:run or .\mvnw spring-boot:run on the project's root folder.

+How to use it ... well, you can create a new person using the pessoas menu and then clicking in the "cadastrar" option ... thats the same as localhost:8080/add...

+To see all the registered people you can go to Pessoas >> Listar option on the menu, thats the sema as the home page...

+To Delete and Update records you can use the buttons "Editar" and "Deletar"...

+Thats it, i hope it helps someone.